-The notice of inspection results will inform the owner that if life-threatening conditions are not corrected within 24 hours, and non-life threatening conditions are not corrected within 30-days (or any CCHA-approved extension), the owner's HAP will be abated in accordance with CCHA Policy (see 8-II.G.).
+If the owner is responsible for correcting the deficiency, the notice of inspection results will inform the owner that if life-threatening conditions are not corrected within 24 hours, and non-life-threatening conditions are not corrected within the specified time frame (or any CCHA-approved extension), the owner's HAP will be abated in accordance with CCHA policy (see 8-II.G.).

-Likewise, in the case of family caused deficiencies, the notice will inform the family that if lifethreatening conditions are not made within 24 hours, and non-life threatening conditions are not corrected within 30-days (or any CCHA-approved extension, if applicable) the family's assistance will be terminated in accordance with CCHA Policy (see Chapter 12).
+Likewise, if the family is responsible for correcting the deficiency, the notice will inform the family that if corrections are not made within the specified time frame (or any CCHA-approved extension, if applicable) the family's assistance will be terminated in accordance with CCHA policy (see Chapter 12).